-- Behaviour: - Students must be in good standing (academic achievement, attendance, attitude) in order to partake in extracurricular activities.
-Students must be achieving 50% or greater in their classes

-- and have good attendance.
+- Students must be in good standing (academic achievement, attendance, attitude) in order to partake in extracurricular activities.
+Students must be achieving 50% or greater in their classes and have good attendance.
 Considerations may be given in cases where academic growth and improvement have been observed in consultation with the classroom teacher. - If a student is absent from school on the day of an activity due to illness without an excused absence or legitimate reason, they are not eligible to partake in any extracurricular activity (including athletic games) for that day.
-The principal shall be responsible for making the final decision regarding the eligibility of the student. - The school expects all students participating in school sponsored activities to act in a manner which will not bring discredit to the school, themselves or the other members of the group. - School rules apply regarding deportment, language and other behaviour (including the prohibition of use of alcohol, tobacco, vaping paraphernalia, and other intoxicants including drugs). - As it relates to athletic pursuits, students are to review and adhere to the RVS Cod of Conduct for players and spectators.
+The principal shall be responsible for making the final decision regarding the eligibility of the student. - The school expects all students participating in school sponsored activities to act in a manner which represents responsibility, integrity, strength and resilience. - School rules apply regarding deportment, language and other behaviour (including the prohibition of use of alcohol, tobacco, vaping paraphernalia, and other intoxicants including drugs). - As it relates to athletic pursuits, students are to review and adhere to the RVS Code of Conduct for players and spectators.